William Beechey: Career

 Beechey was admitted to the Royal Academy Schools in 1772, where he is thought to have studied under Johan Zoffany.
 He first exhibited at the Academy in 1776.
 His earliest surviving portraits are small-scale full-length and conversation pieces which are reminiscent of Zoffany.
-In 1782, he moved to Norwich, where he gained several commissions, including a portrait of Sir John Wodehouse and a series of civic portraits for St. Andrew's Hall, Norwich.
+In 1782, he moved to Norwich, where he gained several commissions, including a portrait of John Wodehouse and a series of civic portraits for St. Andrew's Hall, Norwich.
 By 1787, he had returned to London, and in 1789, he exhibited a celebrated portrait of John Douglas, Bishop of Carlisle (now in Lambeth Palace).
-Beechey's career during this period is marked by a succession of adept and restrained portraits in the tradition of Sir Joshua Reynolds.
+Beechey's career during this period is marked by a succession of adept and restrained portraits in the tradition of Joshua Reynolds.

 Beechey's style perfectly suited the conventional taste of the royal family, and in 1793, he was commissioned to paint a full-length portrait of Queen Charlotte and subsequently named as her official portrait painter.
 That same year, he was elected as an associate member of the Royal Academy.

 Following his royal appointment, the number of royal commissions he undertook increased markedly, and in 1797 he exhibited six royal portraits.
 In 1798, he was elected a full member of the Royal Academy and painted George III and the Prince of Wales Reviewing Troops for that year's academy's exhibition.
 This enormous composition depicts King George III, the Prince of Wales and staff officers on horseback at an imagined cavalry review in Hyde Park.
-The king was reported to be delighted with the painting and rewarded Beechey with a knighthood.
+The King was reported to be delighted with the painting and rewarded Beechey with a knighthood.

 Joseph Farington's Diaries give many accounts of Beechey's relations with the royal family during this period, including his temporary fall from favour in 1804, which Farington attributes to the vagaries of George III's mental condition.

 Beechey's portraits of the turn of the century are considered to be his most colourful and lively.
 They are closer to the flamboyant and free techniques employed by his younger rivals, John Hoppner and Sir Thomas Lawrence.

-Royal patronage resumed in around 1813, when Beechey was appointed portrait painter to Prince William Frederick, Duke of Gloucester, and culminated with his appointment in 1830 as principal portrait painter to King William IV.
+Royal patronage resumed in around 1813, when Beechey was appointed portrait painter to Prince William Frederick, Duke of Gloucester and Edinburgh, and culminated with his appointment in 1830 as principal portrait painter to William IV.
+In 1830, he stood for election as President of the Royal Academy following the death of Thomas Lawrence, finishing second to Martin Archer Shee.
 In 1836, Beechey retired to Hampstead and on 9–11 June that year, the contents of his studio along with his collection were sold at Christie's.

 Although capable of impetuousness and irascibility, Beechey was known for his generosity to students.
 In particular, he took a close interest in the career of the young John Constable.